|Mr Ray Brandreth Esq||Mr Gary Spencer Esq||Mrs Helen Brewin|

 2.10 A Club shall not be allowed to play in any reserve league team more than two first team players and for the purpose of this rule first team players will be:

-a) Each team shall register a minimum of twelve players who shall all be regular playing members, of which six shall be starred.
+a) Each team shall register a minimum of 12 players in the Premier league and 10 players in all other divisions who shall all be regular playing members, of which five shall be starred in all divisions.
 Any starred player will not be allowed to play in the next team down.
-Any reserve team player who plays in more than five higher team matches will change their status to the higher team.
-The provisions of this rule will equally apply to second or third teams, where a club has three or more teams.
-Any starred player who has a minus average can be changed to unstarred status but a new starred player must be inserted, (i.e 6 players starred in each team subject to council approval).
-Any request for a de-starring of a player must be done via the league results secretary. the provision of this rule will equally apply to all subsequent teams where a club has more than two league teams.
-No player may play for a team that the status of which is more than two places below that for which he or she is registered or quallified (an A team player may not play for a C team and a B team player may not play for a D team).
-Any player who is found to be in contravention will be classed as ineligable.
+Any reserve team player who plays in more than seven higher team matches will change their status to the higher team.
+The provision of this rule will equally apply to all subsequent teams where a club has more than two teams.
+No player may play for a team with a status which is two places below the team for which he or she is registered or has qualified for :- therefore an A team player may not play for a C team and a B team player may not play for a D team.

 b) Any club playing an ineligible player shall forfeit all points gained by such player, and possible exclusion from the Association.

 c) The starred status of any player transferring to another club will be decided by the Special Council.

 d) Review of starred players will take place after 4 playing weeks and then weekly by the results secretary.